 A lot of Switch cases on the market are very thick.
 This adds a good amount of protection, sure, but it makes it difficult for people who want to travel light.
 The Tomtoc Carry Case solves this problem!
 It’s a super-thin and super-light protective travel case for your Switch and ten of your game cartridges.

 Because of how slim the case is, there’s no room for extra Joy-Con, cables, or anything else.
 However, if you just need something to get your console from point A to point B safely, this is a terrific option, making it one of the best Nintendo Switch accessories.
+It even comes in a smattering of fun colors!

 The slim carrying case above is fine for people who just want to bring the Switch somewhere, but what about those folks who want to bring the entire kit?
 The PowerA Everywhere Messenger Bag is perfect for this!
 It has its own ultra-thin case for the Switch itself as well as pockets for the dock, game cartridges, cabling, and the Joy-Con grip.
 If you don’t care about carting along the Grip, you could swap that out for a Nintendo Switch Pro Controller.